There are four main considerations that are factored in when buying a horse:

 My goal is to find the best physical type from a top producing farm, with a good pedigree.
 While it is the physical type that determines if I like a horse or not, it is the pedigree that will often determine how expensive the horse will be.

 The suitability of different types of horses can suit different races.
-Much like humans there is a clear and distinct difference between a 100 metre sprinter, and a marathon runner.
+Much like humans, there is a clear and distinct difference between a 100 metre sprinter and a marathon runner.
 Horses are comparable as a two year old type will have a more compact, earlier maturing look, while a classic type of horse will be bigger in size, mature slower, but have the frame to develop into a well-balanced horse.
 Two year old types can be described as being more physically and mentally mature from an early age.
-Their joints are more set, and their muscle definition is already developed.
-They also handle things better mentally when compare to classic types of horses.
-Classic types have the frame, but are yet to grow into it.
+Their joints are more set and their muscle definition is already developed.
+They also handle things better mentally when compared to classic types of horses.
+Classic types have the frame but are yet to grow into it.
 You can often visualize what they are going to develop into with time.